ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 > This will not override your New Vegas installation; We now use Root Builder which allows us to use your vanilla New Vegas directory without modifying it.

 3.)
 You can now select "Capital Punishment TTW" from the right hand dropdown and press play.

-4.)
-For each profile you open, a dialog box will popup saying that your fallout.ini & falloutprefs.ini are missing and that it will take them from your Vanilla game folder press okay.
-Another box will pop up after this regarding the read only flag. **ALWAYS** select 'Clear the Read Only Flag'

 ## ![](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/62ffbb65-1612-4fe6-acd0-6927a741d152) Switching to Casual or Another Profile